 Phase 2: Consumers Search and Buy Policies

-Stakeholders involved in the second phase of the process:
+The stakeholders involved in the second phase of the process are:

 - Consumer who searches for the right insurance policy and buys it.

-- Insurance Companies that get notified and add consumers to their private blockchain(2).
+- Insurance Companies that get notified and add consumers to their private blockchain.

 In the second phase, the insurance process could have two applications for different stakeholders:

-The consumer would first search for the specific insurance policies using their mobile app.
-The search request would trigger the smart contract to fetch insurance policies details saved on the public blockchain(3).
+The consumer would first search for specific insurance policies by using their mobile app.
+The search request would trigger the smart contract to fetch insurance policy details saved on the public blockchain.
 Consumers can get all relevant information stored by insurance service providers quickly from the blockchain.

-For example, if a consumer wants to buy a policy for health insurance, they would search for it.
+For example, if a consumer wants to buy a health insurance policy, they would search for it.
 With smart contracts, a consumer can get the search results related to health insurance quickly.

 After a consumer selects the insurance plans from a specific insurance provider, the next step is to buy the policy.

-While buying a policy, consumers would have to upload the necessary documents like address proof, age proof, passport size photos, identity documents, and income proof in the distributed database, IPFS(1) having addresses hashed and stored on the private blockchain(2).
+While buying a policy, consumers would have to upload the necessary documents to the distributed database, IPFS, such as:

-A receipt of acknowledgment is sent by insurance providers to the consumers to inform that the plan has been activated.
+A receipt of acknowledgment is sent by insurance providers to the consumers informing that the plan has been activated.

-Because the records of transactions stored on blockchain are immutable and traceable, there will be no chances of insurance frauds.
+Because the records of transactions stored on blockchain are immutable and traceable, there will be no insurance fraud chances.

-Stakeholders involved in the third phase of the blockchain insurance process:
+The stakeholders involved in the third phase of the blockchain insurance process are:

-- Insurance Company provides the claim to the consumers.
+- Insurance Company, which provides the claim to the consumers.

 In the third phase, the insurance process could have three different applications for different stakeholders: